Black Friday: 10% Off With Code BF24 + 2 Free Units for Orders of 12+ Boxes/Cans of Formula

 HiPP tests all ingredients very thoroughly before they are put into a product.
 The company tests for over 1,000 harmful substances using exquisitely sensitive measuring equipment.
 HiPP also checks the safety of the finished products, not just the raw ingredients.
 HiPP products go through up to 260 safety checks by the time they reach the consumer.

 Holle is another German baby food company with many decades of experience.
-The raw ingredients of Holle formula come from biodynamic and organic agriculture, free from pesticides, chemical fertilizers, and GMOs.
+The raw ingredients of Holle baby formula come from biodynamic and organic agriculture, free from pesticides, chemical fertilizers, and GMOs.

 Holle has an ongoing and very thorough quality control process, similar to that of HiPP.
 They analyze for contaminants and residues using comprehensive sensor technology.